black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 65
 location["button text"] is an array with three elements.
 Change the button1.innerText assignment to be location["button text"][0] which represents the first element of the array.

+# Step 66
+Now update button2.innerText and button3.innerText to be assigned the second and third values of the "button text" array, respectively.